valory-xyz/open-autonomy/docs/deployment/on-chain_deployment_checklist.md

             all_participants: # Overridden with the registered values
             safe_contract_address: # Overridden with the registered values
             consensus_threshold: # Overridden with the registered values
-          service_registry_address:  # Overridden with the registered values
-          on_chain_service_id: # Overridden with the registered values
     ```

     For local deployments, the argument `consensus_threshold` can take the value: